xmos/vocalfusion-avs-setup/README.md

 enter github username and password

-> . i2s_i2c_pi_setup/scripts/avs-MAIN.sh
+Run the main script

-Enter amazon dev details,
+> . i2s_i2c_pi_setup/auto_install.sh

-or if you already have a working AlexaClientSDKConfig.json (with refresh) put it in i2s_i2c_pi_setup/scripts/ folder
+Enter amazon developer details if necessary

 Wait for sensory to clone

-Accept license
+Press enter to read and accept the license

 The rest takes a while (one example):
 ['apt-get deps: 3m53s',